smeznar/HVAE/README.md

 performance.

 ## Reconstruction Accuracy
-The code for evaluating reconstruction accuracy can be found in *src/reconstruction_accuracy.py* script.
-Similar to model training, parameters for this script can be found in the config file.
+The code for evaluating reconstruction accuracy can be found in *EDHiE/reconstruction_accuracy.py* script together with an example of how to test it.

 Table below shows the percentage of syntactically correct expressions and the reconstruction accuracy (evaluated as the edit distance between the original and the predicted expression in the postfix notation).